Arizona Board of Pharmacy Attorney: AZ Attorney for Pharmacy Board issues

 Each party presents evidence using documents or sworn testimony.
 Each party also gives an opening and closing argument which should explain why the the Board should rule one way or the other.
 A pharmacy professional’s attorney can cross examine witnesses and testify on his or her behalf.
 After the hearing the Board then makes the decision to either accept, reject or modify their original decision.
 If a professional feels there has been an error they can request a rehearing.

 Disciplinary Laws and Information

 Arizona Board of Pharmacy disciplinary actions are given to a pharmacist with a license or certification in Arizona.
 If the Board determines formal disciplinary action is necessary it will happen after the completion of an investigation.
 It’s the job of the Board to review any complaint alleging a violation of the Arizona laws and regulations.
 Thus, at an Arizona Board of Pharmacy Meeting the Board will vote to determine the outcome of each investigation.
 The Arizona State Board can vote on a non-disciplinary outcome or vote to offer the pharmacist formal discipline.
 Disciplinary actions can include:

 - Letter of concern.

 - Decree of censure.

 - Non-disciplinary order for continuing education.

-If you’re interested in setting up a consultation with our Arizona Board of Pharmacy Attorney at Chelle Law or would like to learn more about the services we offer to Arizona pharmacy professionals, reach out to us today.
+If you’re interested in setting up a consultation with our AZ Attorney at Chelle Law or would like to learn more about the services we offer to an Arizona pharmacist, reach out to us today.